-Many organizations fail to take advantage of employee videos and customer testimonials, merely because they don’t see the concrete value in them.
-While sales numbers and ROI may not shift, the importance of these video assets lies in customer loyalty and employee satisfaction — factors that, while hard to measure, are the foundation for creating a bond with an organization.
+Many organizations don’t take advantage of employee videos and customer testimonials because they don’t see value in them.
+While sales numbers and ROI may not shift, the importance of these video assets lies in customer loyalty and employee satisfaction.
+These factors, while hard to measure, are the foundation for creating a bond with an organization.

-Courtney Buchanan is a writer for The SmartVan blog, where she covers technology and management tips in the field service industry.
+Courtney Buchanan is a writer for The SmartVan blog.
+She covers technology and management tips in the field service industry.

 For more articles from Shep Hyken and his guest contributors, go to customerserviceblog.com

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA